administrcms/listview/README.md

 # ListView package for AdministrCMS

-Although it is written to work with the aministr package, you can use this one as a standalone with Laravel 5.2.
+Although it is written to work with the Administr package, you can use this one as a standalone with Laravel >= 5.2.

 It is still a work-in-progress.